lchiap/olivia/README.md

 ### Thank you!
 Remember if you have any question or just you want to help me to do a better grid please write me :).

+This grid is inspired by lemonade grid by @joericho, thank for their contribution and support for the creation of this grid.

 ### License
 ```